Firelods/MyDaciaEnhanced/Writerside/topics/README.md

 Briefly explain how to use the application, with examples if applicable.

 ## Contributing
-Please read [CONTRIBUTING1.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.
+- [Renault Digital](https://www.renaultdigital.com/) for developing the original application
+- [HACF](https://github.com/hacf-fr/renault-api) for providing the API used to interact with the vehicle's systems